timdgn/LLM_webapp/README.md

 - **Image Generation Options**: You can choose the size, quality and number of generated images.
 - **Image Generation History Management**: The app saves and loads previous image generations, along with its prompt.
 You can delete any of the generated images.
 - **Export**: You can export the generated images.
+- **Advanced Prompt Modifiers**: You can select categories, styles, lighting, camera angles, colors and textures to add to your prompt.

 ## Next features